Chief Research Nerd

-(or a professional way to say he oversees stuff)
+(The best way to say he oversees most research stuff)

 Q&A with Adam: